This page describes rules for datasets, conformance to which enables datasets to be integrated in the Loc-I index.

 RDF datasets may be serialized in many ways.
 The Terse RDF Triple Language (Turtle) is a lightweight format that is easily editable and quite readable.
 JSON-LD is a JSON-based format that might be more usable in many web contexts.

 An RDF dataset may be tested for conformance to the Loc-I requirements in many ways.
 The Shapes Constraint Language (SHACL) provides a standard, executable method.
 SHACL playground is a convenient tool for basic testing. pySHACL is a

 geo:Feature required for Loc-I compatibility are defined in a

 loci:Feature in the Shapes graph designed for for Loc-I. This can be used to test data for basic conformance to Loc-I requirements.

-The significant benefit of having a common core is that the queries required for standard Loc-I functionality are also common across datasets - i.e. the SPARQL queries will have no dependence on RDF predicates from application-specific vocabularies, only from
+The significant benefit of having a common core is that the queries underlying standard Loc-I services are common across datasets - i.e. the SPARQL queries have no dependence on RDF predicates from application-specific vocabularies, only from

 (detailed examples TBC)